 I was once described as the ‘UK’s leading trainer in modern learning methods.’
 I’ve delivered well over 1,800 training and development events over a twenty-five year career so I would place myself amongst the more experienced developers in the UK.
 However, I believe any popularity I may have earned has been as a consequence of lots and lots of preparation, treating each piece of work as unique and never ever doing the same presentation twice.
+Now I’ve adapted as more and more of my deliveries are on-line.

 I became good at speaking to groups when, as a young man, I had to take museum tours for visitors day after day.
 Many had come into the museum just to get out of the rain.
 I had to understand their motivation in order to connect with them.
 Although I became very skilled at presenting, I’m better at facilitating groups and helping manage the learning process.
 I enjoy taking a project through to a conclusion.
 I’m very thorough and always practical.
 I bring an understanding of the ‘science’ of learning to the ‘art’ of teaching.
 I take pride in modeling the methods I promote.

 I’m unique in working in prominent roles across three different sectors: education, professional football and technology.
 I have authored or co-authored books, two of which became best-sellers.
 I’ve written on a variety of topics including books on learning, brain development, happiness, parenting and the culture of high performing schools.
-I also direct and produce high quality video for schools and training organisations.
+I also direct and heve produced high quality video for schools and training organisations.
 I do presentations to different audiences and on different topics.
 Here’s one I did for the Do Lectures in a steamy tent in West Wales!

 For ten years I was chair of Alite Ltd, a company which was at the forefront of developing learning in schools.
 During this time I collaborated with teachers, school leaders and other developers to produce a radical and successful approach to learning to learn, a well-being programme called The H Factor and a curriculum design model.
 I continue to see my original Accelerated Learning cycle re-badged and used – ad sometimes mis-used by corporations and training providers.